 Stories by Riley Beggin

-A heat wave is heading to large portions of Southern California.
+A heat wave is hitting on Southern California.
 Find a cooling center near you and get tips for the air-conditionally challenged.